kubernetes-sigs/llm-instance-gateway/tools/dynamic-lora-sidecar/README.md

 # Dynamic LORA Adapter Sidecar for vLLM

-This directory contains a configmap containing lora adapters configurations and script for a sidecar container to dynamically manage LORA adapters for a vLLM server running in the same Kubernetes pod by reconciling it with a configmap containing lora adapters.
+This is a sidecar-based tool to help rolling out new LoRA adapters to a set of running vLLM model servers.
+The user deploys the sidecar with a vLLM server, and using a ConfigMap, the user can express their intent as to which LoRA adapters they want to have the running vLLM servers to be configure with.
+The sidecar watches the ConfigMap and sends load/unload requests to the vLLM container to actuate on the user intent.

 ## Overview